Moggill Road: Flooding

 The flooding causes the suburbs of Bellbowrie, Moggill and Karana Downs to be cut off, leading to shortages of food and medical supplies.

-Upgrade
+Upgrades

+The construction of the Coonan Street overpass allowed for the free flow of traffic on Moggil Road.

 Intersection upgrade

 A project to upgrade the intersection with Brookfield Road, at a cost of $25 million, was in the planning stage in May 2022.

 Major intersections

 The entire road is in the Brisbane local government area.